If you're a Twitch streamer, then you know that the best time to start streaming is all dependent on where your audience is.

 This all depends on where you live, and If you are starting streaming, you should stream at night, in the morning, and especially during weekends when more people are watching Twitch.

-As long as you have a schedule that makes sense and research the best times to stream, you will have a good experience.
+As long as you have a schedule that makes sense and research the best times to stream, you and the Twitch users who tune into your stream will have a good experience.

 Streamers should go live 3-5 times a week for an average of 3-6 hours per session on Twitch.